 I liked a backpack that kept my stuff—especially my laptop and phone, separate from the diaper-changing stuff, sippy cups and bottles (lest there be a leak).
 This one from High Sierra is ideal.
 It comes is a range of fun colors (the dark blue hides dirt well) and you’ll use it for years after your diapering days are done.

 If you really feel you must bring it for when you land, but don’t want it on the plane, some airlines will let you check it for free at the gate or check-in counter.
 But check with your carrier for specifics.
 I would also print out the airplane’s policy from its website; don’t rely on the staff to know all the rules.

-If you primarily need a car seat for the plane, consider a CARES harness.
-It seems pricey but if you can fly four or five times before your child outgrows it or you use it with multiple kids, the per-plane-ride cost is worth it.
+If you only need a car seat for the plane, consider a CARES harness.
+It seems pricey but if you can fly four or five times before your child outgrows it or you use it with multiple kids, you’ll get your value out of it.

 When we rented a condo in Mexico the rental agent referred me to a local concierge service that rented a Graco pack-n-play to me for $15 for 5 days, a small price for enormous convenience.
 You can rent baby gear almost anywhere these days, though prices will vary according to what you need and where you are.

 But before you rent, check with any family or friends at your destination to see what they can lend you or borrow on your behalf.

 Here’s wishing you happy—and easy—travels with your little one.